Raptor007/BTTT/ReadMe.txt

 * Command Couch (backup pilot) is not implemented.
 * Turret weapons are not implemented; they only fire forward.
 * C3 networks are not implemented.
+* Only teammates should be able to indirect fire at spotted targets (when 3+ teams).
 * Not all included Mechs look correct (but you can add them to MechTex.ini).

 Troubleshooting: